 Summer has been a fierce advocate for the Asian American community in Chicago.
 She has been a regular volunteer at Chinatown Pro Bono Clinic since 2014.
 Summer is also a board member of the Chinese American Bar Association.
 She participates in the National Asian Pacific American Bar Association lobby day in Washington D.C. annually.

-Huy Nguyen is a senior associate at Factor where he advises on corporate and commercial matters for clients in the life sciences and renewable energy industries, including mergers and acquisitions, project finance, technology transactions, and data protection.
+Huy Nguyen is a senior associate at Factor where he advises on corporate and commercial matters for clients in the life sciences, banking, and renewable energy industries, including mergers and acquisitions, project finance, technology transactions, and data protection.
 He was previously an associate at a consumer bankruptcy law firm providing financial guidance to debtors to navigate their Chapter 7 and Chapter 13 bankruptcy filings.
-Huy is also the treasurer of the Chinese American Bar Association of Greater Chicago.
+Huy is also a board member of the Chinese American Bar Association of Greater Chicago.
 He received his BBAs in Marketing and International Business from the University of Hawaii at Manoa and his JD from Chicago-Kent College of Law.

 Immediate Past President

 Elin Park is a litigation partner at Jenner & Block.
 She has extensive experience with complex commercial litigation, consumer litigation, class action, and financial services litigation.
 Elin frequently handles matters arising out of business disputes.
 She also handles investigations for a broad range of industries.